 It is a good idea to have one for girls and one for boys, unless all your prizes are suitable for both genders.
 You should also state on signs what age ranges the lucky dip is suitable for.

 It is usually a pound a go, and the person wins a prize every time.
 When buying the prizes, they obviously have to have cost less than a pound each; otherwise there will be no money made for the charity.

-Prior to holding the stall, you can appeal for prizes to be donated, with the help of the animal charity, You could alternatively scour animal charity shops and cheap shops for prizes.
+Before holding the stall, you can appeal for prizes to be donated, thanks to the animal charity, You could alternatively scour animal charity shops and cheap shops for prizes.
 You may alternatively be willing to buy some prizes yourself.

 You need an impressive looking jar full of sweets that nobody would be able to count just by just looking.
 People usually pay around £1 for a guess of how many sweets are in the jar.
 They leave their name and telephone number.
 The person who guesses nearest to the correct number wins the jar of sweets.

 It would be best for animals if the sweets used for this had no animal products in them, (were vegan).
 This is because many animal lovers are vegan and more money will be made with their support.
 Also, no animals should be sacrificed in the fundraising activities of an animal charity.

 A face painting stall is a good thing to have at a charity fun day when there will be children attending.
 You don’t have to be a pro – I have done face painting at a charity fundraiser.
 I can tell you though, if the stall is popular, it is very hard work!

 Not being a professional face painter, I found simple face painting designs online that were easy to copy, such as animals and superheroes.
 I also found other designs that had elements I liked, so incorporated them into the designs to improve them.
 After practising them on some volunteers, I took photos.
 I printed those pictures out and stuck them up on the stall for children to choose from.

 I think we charged about £2.50 each, but that was a while ago.
 Charge whatever you think appropriate.